Black Friday is just around the corner and for some SMEs, that will bring a wave of panic as well as a rush of excitement.

 Make sure you have the resources to deal with the additional marketing efforts before the event, as well as the capacity to cope with extra orders on Black Friday itself.
 This will go some way to helping you maintain your customer service levels and see those customers come back to your shop.

 You’ll also need to put some thought into whether you want to communicate any potential delays in delivery times to your customers, and if you intend to make any changes to your returns policy.
-Due to Royal Mail strikes, many small businesses have been affected by slow parcel delivery.
-If you usually use Royal Mail to deliver parcels, read more on how you can prepare for Black Friday during the postal strikes.
+It’s always best to extend your shipping times by a couple days to make sure your customers aren’t surprised by any unseen delays.

 Planning to deal with an increase in returns and customer queries following Black Friday will also help keep your customers happy.